AusClimateService/npcp/reports/phase1/phase1_report.md

 the bias correction factors at the extreme ends of the distribution are also modified in an attempt to avoid potential overfitting or an excessive influence of very rare events.

-A related univariate "delta change" method known as quantile delta mapping (QDM) was also included in the assessment.
+While it is technically a "delta change" method as opposed to a "bias correction" method, the QDM method was also included in the assessment.
 In contrast to bias correction, delta change approaches establish a transfer function between reference and future model outputs (e.g. from an historical model experiment and future climate emission scenario experiment)